rgreminger/tilburg-science-hub/docs/index.md

 !!! important "Want to contribute?"
     	  * Find any outdated content, links, or unclear descriptions?
 [E-mail us!](h.datta@tilburguniversity.edu)
-        * Want to contribute to this open source project?
-Watch our YouTube video!
+        * Want to get involved in this open source project by changing/adding material?
+[Visit our GitHub page to see how](https://github.com/hannesdatta/tilburg-science-hub/blob/tilburg-update/CONTRIBUTING.md).
-        * [Get in touch with us](contact.md) so that we can update the instructions or clarify as needed.

 <!-- !!! tip "Installation Help" -->
 <!--     Please try and install all the software before the course begins. -->